NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 .. note:
- I will these links to James' files when I've figured out how to replace them
+ I will remove these links to James' files when I've figured out how to build my own

 ---